I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddcdrm/ns-ntddcdrm-_cdrom_play_audio_msf.md

 ## Members

-`EndingF`
+`StartingM`

+Contains an integer between 0 and 74 that indicates the starting minute.

+`StartingS`

+Contains an integer between 0 and 59 that indicates the starting second.

+`StartingF`

-Contains an integer between 0 and 74 that indicates the ending frame.
+Contains an integer between 0 and 74 that indicates the starting frame.

 `EndingM`